uhef/Oskari-Routing/README.md

 ## TODO:

 * Allow definition of road link table name in configuration
+* Improve A\* Algorithm performance by reducing the amount of database queries
 * Allow routing from anywhere on edge (currently route calculation always starts and ends from/to the closest node)
+* Support one-way road links with pgRouting algorithms
 * Support for remaining pgRouting algorithms
 * Allow dynamic variables in route calculation (such as traffic conditions)